-Offered by the Department of Medical Educational Affairs, the Master of Science in Global Medicine answers the urgent, worldwide need for professional training in concepts of global medicine.
+Offered by the Department of Medical Educational Affairs, the Master of Science in Global Medicine (MSGM) answers the urgent, worldwide need for professional training in concepts of global medicine.
 Students in this program will gain the strong medical science foundation needed to analyze, understand and solve worldwide health issues.

 Program study emphasizes methods used in addressing global diseases and finding innovative new solutions for preventing global health crises.
 In addition to the basic concepts of global medicine, students will delve into specific issues including malaria, tuberculosis, tropical diseases, HIV / AIDS, and maternal & child health.

 With opportunities to study outside the U.S. and instruction from the outstanding faculty of the Keck School of Medicine of USC, the Global Medicine program offers students unparalleled preparation for careers in global healthcare.
 A community of dedicated students, the Global Medicine program prepares those with ambition to improve the health of the world to succeed in their goals.